An established county-wide countryside management service, supported by volunteers and local communities.

 Please contact us to receive a copy of our SCP Our Services Guide, which details the wide range of countryside management services we can offer to our current and potential new partner organisations.

-We have just published our SCP Annual Report for 2019-20 and copies of this report and our annual reports for previous years from 2015-16 onwards are also available by contacting us.
+We recently published our SCP Annual Report for 2021-2022 and copies of this report and our annual reports for previous years from 2015-16 onwards are also available by contacting us.

-We are very pleased to report that the countryside management partnership work of our Downlands and Lower Mole Partnerships was supported by an impressive combined total of 19,411 volunteer hours during 2019-20.
+We are very pleased to report that the countryside management partnership work of our Downlands and Lower Mole Partnerships was supported by an impressive, combined total of 23,569 volunteer hours during 2021-2022.

 This represents another successful year of local community involvement by our regular conservation volunteers and all the corporate, school and community groups we have been pleased to welcome too during the year.

 The Downlands Partnership provides a busy conservation grazing service on around 20 sites.
-The grazing service is essentially supported by over 100 voluntary livestock checkers that help to look after our sheep, goats and cattle, 7 days a week, 365 days a year and these volunteers contribute a significant number of volunteer hours per year, notably 4,595 hours for 2019-20.
+The grazing service is essentially supported by over 100 voluntary livestock checkers that help to look after our sheep, goats and cattle, 7 days a week, 365 days a year and these volunteers contribute a significant number of volunteer hours per year, notably 6,796 hours for 2021-2022.
+All the livestock contributed an impressive 1,962,240 hours of grazing during the year too.

 The SCP team also provides environmental education sessions for young people, particularly in the Sanderstead to Whyteleafe Countryside Area and at Surrey County Council owned Old Lodge Farm near Banstead, and these young volunteers make a great contribution in looking after and learning about their local countryside.

-During 2019-20 we provided task days/events on 336 days, so almost every day of the year.
+During 2021-2022, a total of 460 task days/events were provided by our team, with positive feedback from all of our service users.
 We worked on over 100 different sites for public and private landowners, including National Nature Reserves, Sites of Special Scientific Interest, Areas of Outstanding Natural Beauty, Local Nature Reserves and Local Wildlife sites.

 Our thanks to all of the volunteers that join in with our work, for their vital support in helping our service to continue to maintain and restore all of the beautiful habitats in our partnerships' area.

-Outline map of our current partnerships' working area across Surrey and in to south/southwest London:
+Outline map of our current partnerships' working area across Surrey and South London:

 Conservation volunteering with us is great for health, happiness and habitat